The Names of God

 When Israel was set up as a modern nation after World War 2, a lot of research went into restoring the ancient Hebrew pronunciation.
 More accurate research in the field of Orthoepy shows that the ancient Hebrew pronunciation was probably “yăh-VĔH”.
 (See: “Ben-Yehuda’s English-Hebrew Hebrew-English Dictionary” first printed in 1961 based upon the pronunciation guide in the “Merriam-Webster Dictionary” of 1947, 1951 – “Conversation Manual – Hebrew” a Living Language Course text book first printed in 1958, and “Hebrew in 10 Minutes a Day” by Sunset Series printed in 1992.
 Article at “Hebrew for Christians” about pronouncing this name of God.
 Video on the pronunciation of “vav” as opposed to “wow” by Nehemia Gordon.)

 Out of respect, God’s people in the Old and New Testaments generally didn’t pronounce this special name.
 It was read as “Lord” [In Hebrew “adonai” (אדני), and in the New Testament the Greek “kurios” (κύριος)].
 For example: Jesus in Matthew3:3 said “Lord” when quoting Isaiah 40:3.
 The same with Paul in Romans 9:29 when quoting Isaiah 1:9.
-The Holy Spirit led the New Testament writers to use the word for “Lord” when the word “YHVH” appeared in the Old Testament text they were quoting.
+There are many more examples where the Holy Spirit led the New Testament writers to use the Greek word for “Lord” when the word “YHVH” appeared in the Old Testament text they were quoting.
 This is why most English translations represent this covenant name as “LORD” written in all capitol letters.

 It’s not the words themselves that are important or that need to be hallowed.
 It’s what these names represent.
 In Exodus 34:6-8 God explains his own name.
 The name “YHVH” is represented here as “LORD”.